mhennemeyer/objectivematchy/README.markdown

 			"${SYSTEM_DEVELOPER_DIR}/Tools/RunUnitTests" 2> $file
 			cat $file

-## One sophisiticated Example as proof of Nontriavialness
+## One sophisticated Example as proof of Nontriavialness

 Assume an Object that has a Key "aKey" and a method
 that can change the key of *another* Object.